Brun0r0/Half-Edge-Studio/README.md

 # Half-Edge-Studio

+This software was developed as part of a computer graphics course project.
+The initial idea was to create a basic command-line control by lines and prompts, but it evolved to simplify usage and integrate with the existing combination of Tkinter and OpenGL.

-A desktop application for visualization and manipulation of Half-Edge data structures in computational geometry.
+What we have here is a desktop application for the visualization and manipulation of Half-Edge data structures in computational geometry.
 The project implements 2D geometric operations with real-time visualization using OpenGL.

 ## 📋 About the Project

-**Half-Edge-Studio** is an educational tool that demonstrates the Half-Edge data structure, a fundamental representation in computer graphics and computational geometry.
-The application allows you to load OBJ models, visualize them graphically, and apply geometric transformations such as translation, scaling, rotation, shearing, and reflection.
+**Half-Edge-Studio** is an educational tool designed to demonstrate the Half-Edge data structure, a fundamental representation in computer graphics and computational geometry.
+The application allows users to load OBJ models, visualize them graphically, and apply geometric transformations such as translation, scaling, rotation, shearing, and reflection.
+Additionally, users can switch between the Bresenham and Xiaolin-Wu line algorithms.
+A clipping algorithm (Cohen-Sutherland) was also implemented to optimize processing.

 ### Features